Hyundai Ioniq Hybrid practicality & boot space

 There’s also plenty of space up front and the driver gets adjustable lumbar support and a rake-and-reach adjustable steering wheel as standard.
 The Premium trims add height adjustment for the passenger seat, too.
 There are plenty of cubbies to help keep your phone and keys tucked away securely.

-The Ioniq Hybrid gets an impressive 443 litres of boot space, which is more than both the Ioniq Electric and the Hybrid's main rival, the Toyota Prius – if a way off the Skoda Octavia's 590 litres.
+The Ioniq Hybrid gets an impressive 443 litres of boot space, which is more than both the Ioniq Electric and the Hybrid's main rival, the Toyota Corolla (with just 361 litres of space) – if a way off the Skoda Octavia's 590 litres.
 The Ioniq’s rear seats split 60:40 and leave a smooth, if slightly sloped load bay when folded, and there’s also a useful net to stop your groceries from rolling about in the boot.

 In This Review